Prag8855/aab/content/docs/010250-antrag-auf-vergabe-einer-steuerlichen-id.md

 ## How to fill this form

+Use my [form filler](#fill-the-form-online), it's easier.

-If you fill this form because you can't register your current address:
+If you fill this form because you can't [register your current address](/glossary/Anmeldung):

 - **Derzeitiger Aufenthalt in Deutschland**
     Tick "ja".
 - **Grund für die Vergabe der IdNr.**
-    In the *Sonstiger Grund* field, write "Anmeldung zurzeit nicht möglich".
-If you are an employee, tick *Arbeitnehmer*.
+    In the *Sonstiger Grund* field, write "Wohnsitzanmeldung derzeit nicht möglich".
+If you are an employee, also tick *Arbeitnehmer*.
 - **Zweck**
     If you are an employee, tick *Lohnsteuerabzug*.
 If you want to [start a business](/guides/start-a-business-in-germany), write "bevorstehende Gewerbeanmeldung" in *the Sonstiger Zweck* field.
 - **Anschrift in Deutschland**